elizangelaxavier/Microsoft-DP200/instructions/dp-200-02_instructions.md

 1. In the **Choose files to upload** dialog box, click **Open**.

 1. In the **Upload Files** screen, click on the **Upload** button.

-   > **Note**: The upload of the files will take approximately 5 seconds.
-You will see a message in Azure Storage Explorer that states **Your view may be out of data.
-Do you want to refresh?
-Click Yes**.
-Once completed, all three files will appear in a list in the upload blobs screen.

    ![Uploading files in Azure Storage Explore](Linked_Image_Files/M02-E04-T02-img01.png)